jgabrielsk8/reviewer/README.md

 docker is not running.

-If not go inside the project and run `docker-compose -f docker-compose-prod.yml up`
+If not, go inside the project and run `docker-compose -f docker-compose-prod.yml up` The first time will take a while, docker is downloading everything he needs to run the project, be patient.

 ## How to hit the endpoints

 `curl -X POST -d "username={username}&password={password}&email={email}" http://127.0.0.1/core/users/`